May 9 as a “turning point” in the Ukraine war

-On “Victory Day” Russia’s President Putin could announce a new military mobilization.
+Russia’s President Putin could announce a new military mobilization on May 9, “Victory Day”.
 Experts largely agree.

 Moscow – May 9th, a Monday, takes place in Vladimir Putin’s War planning plays a crucial role.
 On this date, the Kremlin celebrates the victory over Nazi Germany in 1945, “Victory Day”.
 To mark this, soldiers march in Moscow and a pompous military parade takes place.
-On that Monday, Putin would probably be happy to announce another victory: in the Ukraine war.
+That Monday, Putin would be happy to announce another victory: in the Ukraine war.

 Given that Russia’s offensive in Donbass is progressing slowly, this scenario is becoming increasingly unlikely.
 That’s why experts are now assuming that Putin will change his strategy.
 Experts from the think tank “Center for European Political Analysis” forecast in one reportthat Russia will mobilize new troops for the war on May 9th.
 “Russia’s military believes it is a mistake to limit the goals of the war.
 They argue that Russia isn’t fighting Ukraine, it’s NATO,” the analysis reads.